Table of Contents

-So is this possible?
+Is this even possible?
 Can you actually learn how to unGoogle yourself and stop your name from appearing online?
 Absolutely, and it may be easier than you might expect.

 Whether you are aware or not, your personal data and private information are on the internet.

-Most of the time, anyone with $10 and an internet connection can obtain very private information about you, such as your home address, email address, phone numbers, and much more.
+Most of the time, anyone with $10 and an internet connection, can obtain your personal information, such as your home address, email address, phone numbers, and much more.

 Sites like Facebook make it effortless for your personal data to leak onto the world wide web.

-What can you do today to revamp your online reputation, get your personal information off the internet and clear the internet of any negative or unwanted content about yourself?
+What can you do today to revamp your online reputation, get your personal information off the internet and clear the web of any negative or unwanted content about yourself?